-Dr Nicola Triscott’s curatorial practice and research creates new interdisciplinary art practice and inquiries crossing art, science, and other fields.
-She has a track record of developing ambitious cross-disciplinary projects that extend artistic practices across the realms of science, technology, geography, sociology and law.
-As the Artistic Director/CEO of Arts Catalyst, she is lead curator for the programme of exhibitions, events and inquiries at the Arts Catalyst’s Centre for Art, Science and Technology, King’s Cross, London, and Arts Catalyst projects nationally and internationally.
+Dr Nicola Triscott is currently Director and CEO of FACT, Liverpool.
+Whilst based at CREAM (2018-19), her curatorial practice and research focussed on new interdisciplinary art practices and inquiries crossing art, science, and other fields.
+Her track record of developing ambitious cross-disciplinary projects extended artistic practices across the realms of science, technology, geography, sociology and law.
+As the Artistic Director/CEO of Arts Catalyst, she was lead curator for the programme of exhibitions, events and inquiries at the Arts Catalyst’s Centre for Art, Science and Technology, King’s Cross, London, and Arts Catalyst projects nationally and internationally.

 Art and Society

 Explored through performance, installation, and ceramics, and between art and science, the diverse practices of CREAM researchers in this area are drawn together for their emphasis on critical and collective engagements with the question and role of art and society.